What is it like to live in Boston, Massachusetts? Here’re 7 Key Factors

 As of April 2019, the city’s unemployment rate was 2.2 percent, remaining far below state and national levels.

-The Sales Tax Rate for Miami-Dade County is 7.0%. lower than the US average is 7.3%, but the real incentive is found when comparing the national average income tax rate or 4.6% with Miami’s 0.0%.
+The Sales Tax Rate for its County is 7.0%. lower than the US average is 7.3%, but the real incentive is found when comparing the national average income tax rate or 4.6% with its rate of 0.0%.

 Boston, Massachusetts’s cost of living is 48% higher than the national average with an average four-person family monthly cost of $3,850, not including mortgage or rent.